-A library to build custom networking layers for decentralized applications
+A library to build custom networking layers for decentralized and distributed applications

 SwarmNL is a library designed for P2P networking in distributed systems.
 It’s lightweight, scalable, and easy to configure, making it perfect for decentralized applications.
 Powered by libp2p, SwarmNL simplifies networking so developers can focus on building.